Within the Virginia Administrative Code, dyslexia is defined as:

 Resources to learn more about dyslexia:

-Virginia Department of Education’s Dyslexia webpage
+Virginia Department of Education’s Dyslexia page

 Dyslexia Awareness Training Module